Unity and Tension in the Covenants

 At this stage it may appear that we have the impossible situation of acknowledging that there is unity and that there is also distinction in the covenants.
 Are they really one?
 Or are they different?
 If God has one covenant, how can the Bible also speak of two?

 First of all, we could point out that the same phenomenon of unity and distinction faces us in all areas of theology.
-We believe in one God yet three Persons.
+We believe in one God revealed to us as God the Father, Son, and Holy Spirit.
 We confess two natures in the incarnate Son yet one Person.
 It is not a matter of holding to unity or distinction but to both.

 The covenant shows us how God relates to man and man to God.
 If we keep this simple fact before us, we will soon see why there must be both one covenant and. two covenants.
 God's relationship with man (covenant) is governed by two factors — law and gospel, the will of God and the promise of God.